uwindsorcss/documents/constitution.md

 3. Host workshops related to internships and co-op, resume workshops, etc.

 The **First Year Representative(s)** shall:
+1. Report to the executives
-1. Be responsible for representing the views and concerns of first year students to the executives.
+2. Be responsible for representing the views and concerns of first year students to the executives.
-2. Be responsible for representing the executive to all first year members of the Society.
+3. Be responsible for representing the executive to all first year members of the Society.
-3. Be responsible for making announcements at the beginning of first year lectures to make members aware of society events.
+4. Be responsible for making announcements at the beginning of first year lectures to make members aware of society events.

 The **Second Year Representative** shall:
+1. Report to the executives
-1. Be responsible for representing the views and concerns of second  year students to the executive.
+2. Be responsible for representing the views and concerns of second  year students to the executive.
-2. Be responsible for representing the executive to second year members of the Society.
+3. Be responsible for representing the executive to second year members of the Society.
-3. Be responsible for making announcements at the beginning of second year lectures to make members aware of society events.
+4. Be responsible for making announcements at the beginning of second year lectures to make members aware of society events.

 The **Senior Years Representative** shall:
+1. Report to the executives
-1. Be responsible for representing the views and concerns of third and  fourth year students to the executive.
+2. Be responsible for representing the views and concerns of third and  fourth year students to the executive.
-2. Be responsible for representing the executive to all third and fourth year members of the Society.
+3. Be responsible for representing the executive to all third and fourth year members of the Society.
-3. Be responsible for making announcements at the beginning of third and fourth year lectures to make members aware of society events.
+4. Be responsible for making announcements at the beginning of third and fourth year lectures to make members aware of society events.

 The **Secretary** shall:
+1. Report to the executives
-1. Be appointed by the president and ratified by the remaining executive at the first regular meeting and from the membership of the society.
+2. Be appointed by the president and ratified by the remaining executive at the first regular meeting and from the membership of the society.
-2. Be responsible for scheduling meetings by determining the best time for members, the location, and sending calendar invites.
+3. Be responsible for scheduling meetings by determining the best time for members, the location, and sending calendar invites.
-3. Be responsible for taking notes during meetings.
+4. Be responsible for taking notes during meetings.

 ### Article 3.